Lab Sciences & Medical Technology

 How Much Do Lab Sciences & Medical Technology Majors Make?

 Salaries According to BLS

-The median salary for someone in a career related to clinical laboratory sciences is $122,320.
+Clinical Laboratory Sciences majors often go into careers with median salaries of $122,320.
 This median refers to all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.